 Yes!
 Primary care can be family medicine, internal medicine or pediatric medicine.

 Family medicine focuses on children and adults while internal medicine focuses on adults and pediatric medicine focuses on children.
 Any of these providers can be your first point of healthcare and help you manage your or your child’s conditions.

-Village Health Partners physicians can see adults and many see children as well!
+Village Health Partners PCPs can see adults and many see children as well!
 If you’re looking for a pediatrician, our team members at Village Pediatrics can help you take care of those most precious to you.

 An example of primary care in action